KirtiPaliwal24/Langchain_Falcon_Project/README.md

 # Features

-- Falcon 7B is the UAE’s and the Middle East’s first home-grown, open-source large language model (LLM) with 40 billion parameters trained on one trillion tokens.
+- Falcon 7B Instruct is the UAE’s and the Middle East’s first home-grown, open-source large language model (LLM) with 40 billion parameters trained on one trillion tokens.
 - It is small but powerful in itself.

 # Bias, Risks, and Limitations